Today we’re going to show you what to expect during Goldman Sachs interviews, and what you should do to prepare.

 Once you’ve refreshed your memory on the fundamental concepts, then go ahead and practice with the technical questions we’ve provided above.
 Again, we’d recommend that you practice answering questions out loud, because this more closely replicates the conditions of a real interview.

-3.2.3 For business acumen questions
+3.2.3 For business sense questions

 First, it’s important for you to be up to speed on current events related to Goldman Sachs, the investment banking industry, as well as the broader economy.